-The student will develop a project arranged with the assistance of the major advisor and the approval of the Chair of the Division of Business Administration.
+The student will develop a project arranged with the assistance of the major advisor and the approval of the Dean of the College of Business.
 Projects include a thesis, business plan, or other significant research project.
-Prerequisites: Declared major in the Business Division, senior class standing and permission of the Division Chair.
+Prerequisites: Declared major in the College of Business, senior class standing and permission of the Dean.